demidavi7/KeyBERT_Topic-Modelling_Summarization/summarizer_pipeline/README.md

     Hugging Face Transformers and Sentence-Transformers for core NLP components.
     KeyBERT for keyword extraction.
-    annalisa-belloni,demidavi7, valepetr and VexPoli for publishing fine-tuned DistilBART models on the Hugging Face Hub.
+    annalisa-belloni, demidavi7, valepetr and VexPoli for publishing fine-tuned DistilBART models on the Hugging Face Hub.